 - Carefully coil the fabric covered cord.
 Again I use a clip to hold it while I get started.

-- Set your machine to a wide zig zag with a little bit wider width so that it catches both cords when you are sewing them together.
-Center your presser foot right between the two, and the stitch will hold the fabric wrapped cords together.
+- Set your machine to a wide zig zag stitch with a little bit wider width so that it catches both cords when you are sewing them together.
+Center your presser foot right between the two, and the stitch will hold the fabric coiled rope together.

 - Make sure the beginning spiral is to the left of your presser foot, that it looks like a 9.
 This will make sure that the bowl will be to the outside of your sewing machine.
 If you started the wrong way, that's okay.
 Just stop and turn it before it gets too big. 🙂